 - be a declared Criminal Justice & Criminology major (CJ&C minors and pre-majors are NOT eligible for internships);

 - have at least a 2.5 overall GPA (minimum requirement);

-- have completed CJUS 1100 (Introduction to Criminal Justice or Foundations of Criminal Justice), CJUS 3100 (Criminological Theory) and CJUS 2070 (Research Methods in Criminal Justice) with a minimum grade of a "C" in each class;
+- have completed CJUS 1100 (Introduction to Criminal Justice or Foundations of Criminal Justice), and CJUS 3100 (Criminological Theory) and CJUS 2070 (Research Methods in Criminal Justice) with a minimum grade of a "C" in each class;

 - have completed CJUS 1200 (Professionalism in Criminal Justice) with a minimum grade of a "C" (this requirement applies to all students who declared the major under the new CJ&C curriculum, which is effective in Fall 2017);

 - attend an Internship Informational Meeting (schedule above and also listed on the CJ&C home page) to learn about the process and understand when and how to apply for a CJ & C internship; and

 - complete and submit the full Internship Application package which must include a resume, a written personal statement, and an unofficial transcript.

 Academic Credit Hour Options

 120 field hours, 3 credit hours = 8 hours per week for 15 weeks (12 hours a week for 10 weeks in the summer)

 240 field hours, 6 credit hours= 16 hours per week for 15 weeks (24 hours a week for 10 weeks in the summer)